Cognigy/Documentation/docs/en/docs/live-agent/conversation/assist-bot.md

 ### 1. Create a new WebChat Endpoint

+A new WebChat endpoint needs to be created.
+Once the endpoint is created, it is time to copy the endpoint URL from its settings.

+To learn more about how to create endpoints head over to [Endpoints]({{config.site_url}}ai/resources/deploy/endpoints).
 A new WebChat endpoint needs to be created for learning about how to create endpoints head over to [Endpoints]({{config.site_url}}ai/resources/deploy/endpoints).
 Once the endpoint is created, it is time to copy the endpoint URL from its settings.

 <figure>
 <img src="{{config.site_url}}live-agent/conversation/images/ai-endpoint-config-url.png" width="100%" alt="Cognigy.AI Endpoint Config URL" />